openebs-archive/cstor-operators/docs/quick.md

           claimName: demo-cstor-vol
     ```

-    Verify that the pods is running and is able to write the data.
+    Verify that the pod is running and is able to write data to the volume.

     ```bash
     $ kubectl get pods